Trung28899/Redux-Advanced/README.txt

 3. Guide of how to use:

-VER 1: Middleware setting up
+VER 1: Middleware and redux dev tool setting up
 -------------------------------------------------------------
-Code in 2nd commit
+Code in 3rd commit
-- See index.js to see how to setup Middleware
+- See index.js to see how to setup Middleware and redux dev tool
+> see exactly how to set it up in index.js